 Shirakami mountains

-The Shirakami mountain ranges are an integral part of the Shirakami nature reserve.
-The territory in the north of the island of Honshu has been protected by the country's authorities since 1949, and since 1993 the natural park has been included in the UNESCO World Heritage List.
+The Siraki mountain ranges are an integral part of the nature reserve of the same name.
+The territory in the north of Honshu Island has been protected by the country's authorities since 1949, and since 1993 the natural park has been listed as a UNESCO World Heritage Site.

 Shirakami Nature Reserve

-The Shirakami Mountain Reserve covers an area of 1300 km2 and includes forests, mountains, valleys, rivers, lakes, waterfalls, as well as numerous inhabitants who live here in their natural environment.
-For the most part of the territory, various hiking trails have been laid, following them everyone can get to know the local nature, which has remained untouched for a long time.
+The Shirakami Mountain Reserve covers an area of 1300 km2 and includes forests, mountain ranges, valleys, rivers, lakes, waterfalls, as well as numerous inhabitants who live here in a natural environment.
+There are various hiking trails throughout most of the territory, following which everyone can get to know the local nature, which has remained untouched for a long time.
 For lovers of water tourism, there are also water routes, also of varying complexity and length.

-One of the main attractions in the vicinity of Mount Shirakami is the beech forest.
-Beech forests are a real treasure of the reserve; many of these trees have been growing here for hundreds of years.
-Part of the forest has remained untouched for many years.
+One of the main attractions of the surroundings of Mount Shirakami is the beech forest.
+Beech forests are a real treasure of the reserve, many of these trees have been growing here for hundreds of years.
+Part of the forest area has remained untouched for many years.

 Amazing beeches grow at the very foot of the mountains, they grow to impressive sizes.
 Trees are not afraid of cold and snowy winters, which are the norm for this region.
-Their tall crowns shed their leaves only after the first frost.
-During heavy rains, the dense greenery of beech crowns does not allow drops of moisture to pass through, and they merge in swift streams along mighty trunks.
+Their tall crowns shed their foliage only after the first frosts.
+During the period of heavy rains, the dense greenery of the beech crowns does not allow drops of moisture to pass through and they merge in rapid streams along the mighty trunks.
 Maples, cedars and pines also grow in large numbers in the forests.
-Together they create an amazingly picturesque landscape against the backdrop of mountain ranges.
+All together they create an amazingly picturesque landscape against the backdrop of mountain ranges.

 Shirakami Santi

-Tourists are advised to visit the local Anmon waterfall, one of the three largest waterfalls in this region.
-The Nihon Canyon is also very popular, the path to it is more difficult and long, but the views that travelers open up are worth the effort.
-A special place on the territory of the reserve is the Dairakyo gorge, you can visit it only with a special permit.
+Tourists are advised to visit the local Anmon Waterfall, one of the three largest waterfalls in the region.
+The Nihon mountain Canyon is also very popular, the way to it is more difficult and lengthy, but the views that open up to travelers are worth the effort.
+A special place on the territory of the reserve is the Dayrake Gorge, which can only be visited with a special permit.

 A few words should be said about the inhabitants of these places.
 Bears, foxes, martens, antelopes and mountain goats live here.
-From birds of rare birds here you can meet golden eagles, black woodpeckers, jays.
+Of the rare birds, golden eagles, black woodpeckers, and jays can be found here.
 Animals, birds and other inhabitants of the reserve live here without fear of humans.

 A visit to the reserve is recommended for lovers of untouched, pristine nature, it is she who is the rightful mistress here.